Best practices for a chatbot

 Focus ManagementTo simplify the keyboard navigation, rather than focusing the chat input field, the focus is moved to the text preceding the buttons.
 This then allows the user to navigate the first choice by pressing the Tab key once.

-To locate the focus on the textual element (a <div>
+To locate the focus on the textual element (a

-in this example) that is not focusable by default, it is necessary to add a tabindex="- 1"
+in this example) that is not focusable by default, it is necessary to add atabindex="- 1"

 attribute, so it can receive focus via Javascript.
-As a reminder, this attribute can take the following values:
+As a reminder, this attribute can take the following values:- tabindex = 0: the element is focusable on the keyboard (Tab key) and via Javascript.

 - tabindex = -1: the element is focusable via Javascript only.

 When focus is moved to an item, the screen reader automatically vocalizes it.
-But in our case, the aria-live
+But in our case, the

 attribute already allows to automatically vocalize any addition in the chat window.
-To avoid double vocalization in this case, make sure to temporarily disable the aria-live
+To avoid double vocalization in this case, make sure to temporarily disable thearia-live

 Conclusion